Solskjaer's structureless Man Utd side haven't a hope of fighting for the title based on Leicester capitula...

 Leicester City 4-2 Manchester United: Match Statistics

-If Manchester United wanted to be taken seriously as title contenders this season, they needed to come to the King Power Stadium and win.
+If Manchester United wanted to be taken seriously as title contenders, they needed to come to the King Power Stadium and win.

-Not only did they lose, they capitulated, producing one of their worst performances of the season so far in a dismal defeat.
+Not only did they lose, they capitulated, producing one of their worst performances of the season so far in what was their first away defeat in the Premier League since January 2020.

 Editors' Picks